pillowsofwind/DebateQA/README.md

 # DebateQA: Evaluating Question Answering on Debatable Knowledge

-This repo consists of the dataset and evaluation scripts for the paper **"DebateQA: Evaluating Question Answering on Debatable Knowledge"**.
+This repo consists of the dataset and evaluation scripts for the <a href="https://2026.eacl.org">EACL 2026</a> paper **"DebateQA: Evaluating Question Answering on Debatable Knowledge"**.

 <p align="center">
     <img src="./figs/logo.png" alt="logo" width="280" /> <br>